shritankomm/7-DOF-3DP-Open-Arm/INSTRUCTIONS.md

 ---

-## Section 2.1 — Assembly of Arms and Chest
+## Section 2 — Assembly of Arms and Stand

 ### Before you start — heat set inserts + extra info/tips